reflectoring/reflectoring.github.io/content/blog/2024/2024-06-05-aws-s3-presigned-urls.md

 url: "offloading-file-transfers-with-amazon-s3-presigned-urls-in-spring-boot"
 ---

 When building web applications that involve file uploads or downloads, a common approach is to have the files pass through an application server.
 However, this can lead to **increased load on the server, consuming valuable computing resources, and potentially impacting performance**.
-A more efficient solution is to **offload file transfers to the client using Presigned URLs**.
+A more efficient solution is to **offload file transfers to the client (web browsers, desktop/mobile applications) using Presigned URLs**.

-In the context of this article, the client refers to the single page application (SPA), desktop, or mobile application that the user is interacting with, and not the end user themselves.

 Presigned URLs are **time-limited URLs that allow clients temporary access to upload or download objects directly to or from the storage solution being used**.
 These URLs are generated with a specified expiration time, after which they are no longer accessible.